valkey-io/valkey-io.github.io/content/blog/2024-10-21-testing-the-limits/index.md

 +++
-title = "Pushing the limits of Valkey on a Raspberry Pi" description = "While most people won't go to produciton on a Raspberry Pi we'll cover how to thoroughly performance test Valkey to understand how it works in production." date= 2024-10-21 01:01:01 authors= ["dtaivpp"]
+title = "Pushing the limits of Valkey on a Raspberry Pi" description = "While most people won't go to prodcution on a Raspberry Pi we'll cover how to thoroughly performance test Valkey to understand how it works in production." date= 2024-10-21 01:01:01 authors= ["dtaivpp"]
 +++

-While doing extensive performance testing on a Raspberry PI is silly, it's made me realize the complexity of performance testing.
+While doing extensive performance testing on a Raspberry Pi is silly, it's made me realize the complexity of performance testing.
 For example, in some of the tests below I ended up managing to use all of the resources of the Raspberry Pi and achieved terrible performance.
-Every application has different performance characteristics so we'll walk though what factors to consider when it comes to deploying Valkey.
+Every application has different performance characteristics so we'll walk through what factors to consider when it comes to deploying Valkey.

 ## The test environment

 ![Picture of the Compute Module 4 credit Raspberry Pi Ltd (CC BY-SA)](images/cm4.png)

 For hardware we are going to be using a Raspberry Pi [Compute Module 4 (CM4)](https://www.raspberrypi.com/products/compute-module-4/?variant=raspberry-pi-cm4001000).
-It's a single board computer (SBC) that comes with a tiny 1.5Ghz 4 core Broadcomm CPU and 8GB of system memory.
+It's a single board computer (SBC) that comes with a tiny 1.5Ghz 4-core Broadcomm CPU and 8GB of system memory.
 This is hardly the first device someone would pick when deciding on a production system.
 Using the CM4 makes it easy to showcase how to optimize Valkey depending on your different hardware constraints.

 Our operating system will be a 64-bit debian based operating system (OS) called [Rasbian](https://www.raspbian.org/).
 This distribution is specifically modified to perform well on the CM4.
 Valkey will run in a docker container orchestrated with docker compose.
 I like deploying in containers as it simplifies operations.
 If you'd like to follow along here is [a guide for installing Docker](https://docs.docker.com/engine/install/debian/).
 Make sure to continue to the [second page of the installation process](https://docs.docker.com/engine/install/linux-postinstall/) as well.
 It's easy to miss and skipping it could make it harder to follow along.